AaronOwensSE/AaronOwensSE/README.md

 My name is Aaron Owens, and I've been an avid computer programmer since the age of 12.
 I completed my first big software project when I was in my late teens, a website and Internet forum written in HTML, CSS, JavaScript, and PHP with a MySQL database.

-In recent years, I decided to go back to school to earn a **Bachelor of Science in Software Engineering** from The University of Texas at Dallas.
-I used my electives to pick up a **Certificate in Cyber Defense** while I was at it and earned straight A's while working full time in banking and real estate.
+In recent years, I decided to go back to school to acquire a **Bachelor of Science in Software Engineering** from The University of Texas at Dallas, earning straight A's while working full time in banking and real estate.
+While I was at it, I used my electives to pick up a **Certificate in Cyber Defense.**

 Now, I spend my free time studying software engineering and building new projects.

 My favorite kinds of work are **backend development** and **full-stack development,** although I enjoy diving into just about any project.
 I'm particularly interested in architecture, design, security, testing, deployment, and effective techniques for requirements gathering and project management.

 Above all, I enjoy **software construction.** **Coding.** Coding from well-understood design and architecture.
 Coding in the right programming language for the job.
-Coding with best practices and project organization in mind.
+Coding with best practices and separation of concerns in mind.
 I have never lost the joy of seeing something I've written come to life.

-Feel free to check out some of my projects or reach out to me!
+Feel free to check out my projects or reach out to me!

 # Current Project